AlekSIS-org/AlekSIS-App-CSVImport/README.rst

-BiscuIT School Information System (SIS) - App App for SchILD-NRW interaction
+AlekSIS School Information System (SIS) - App for SchILD-NRW interaction
 =============================================================================

-BiscuIT
+AlekSIS
 -------

-This is an application for use with the `BiscuIT-ng`_ platform.
+This is an application for use with the `AlekSIS`_ platform.

 Features
 --------